 We provide other health and welfare benefits to our NEOs on the same basis as we provide those benefits to all employees.
 In addition to those benefits, we provide to Mr. Wood, his spouse and his dependents continuation of health coverage after Mr. Wood's termination upon death, disability, retirement, change in control or otherwise (other than a termination with cause or resignation).
-This coverage will continue as to Mr. Wood and his spouse until their death, or with respect to his spouse until divorce, if earlier, and coverage continues for three of Mr. Wood's children until that child is no longer a dependent as defined under Section 106 of the Internal Revenue Code and as to one of the children, until death.
+This coverage will continue as to Mr. Wood and his spouse until their death, or with respect to his spouse until divorce, if earlier, and coverage continues for three of Mr. Wood's children until each reaches age twenty-five and as to one of the children, until her death.
 We are required to provide coverage of at least the same level as provided to Mr. Wood and his family at the time of his termination and such coverage will be secondary to certain other coverages that may be available to Mr. Wood and his family.
 This agreement has been in place and remained unchanged since 2008.